top of page

 AMPLIFYING HISTORY TO GUIDE FORWARD ACTION

 In 2026, the United States will celebrate the 250th anniversary of the American Revolution and the founding of our nation.
-This significant milestone presents CAP with an opportunity to educate the public about the origins and development of America's defense industry and emphasize the crucial role that informed citizens, communities, and companies play in promoting freedom, democracy, and just security for all.
+This significant milestone presents CAP with an opportunity to educate the public about the origins, development, and impacts of America's defense industry and emphasize the crucial role that informed citizens, communities, and companies play in promoting freedom, democracy, and security for all.

-James Hunter established the largest ironworks in 18th-century North America in Stafford, County Virginia.
-At the request of Founding Fathers George Washington, Thomas Jefferson, and Patrick Henry, Hunter provided arms and war materials for both Virginia and Continental forces, thus laying the foundation for America’s defense industry.
-CAP’s “Freedom Forge Initiative” aims to elevate, educate, and preserve this often-overlooked story, along with the revolutionary ideals of freedom, democracy, and justice that it represents.
-The initiative seeks to inspire current and future generations to continue the work of creating a more perfect union as expressed in the U.S. Constitution
+In our fledgling nation's quest for independence, a lesser known business pioneer from Stafford, Virginia played a pivotal role that continues to resonate today.
+James Hunter established the largest iron and gun manufacturing complex in 18th-century North America.
+At the request of Founding Fathers George Washington, Thomas Jefferson, and Patrick Henry, Hunter's forge provided arms, naval fittings, camp kits, iron implements, and other war material for both Virginia and Continental forces, thus laying the foundation for America’s defense industry.
+CAP’s “Freedom Forge Initiative” aims to preserve, highlight, and inform others of this overlooked story and the revolutionary principles of freedom, democracy, and justice it embodies.
+This initiative seeks to inspire future generations to continue building a more perfect union, as originally expressed in the U.S. Constitution.

 THE HARM